-The DB Scheme hedges a proportion of the overseas investments currency risk for those overseas currencies that can be hedged efficiently.
+To increase diversification, the DB Scheme The DB Scheme hedges a proportion of the invests in overseas assets.
+This leads to a overseas investments currency risk for those risk that foreign currency movements overseas currencles that can be hedged negatively impact the value of assets in efficiently.
 The DB Scheme's currency hedging ratio is currently 50% in respect of overseas developed market currencies.